 "Let's face it: Sometimes life is really, really stressful, and there isn't much we can do about it," she told us.
-"Instead of being a slave to your menstrual cycle, you can really harness the power of it.
+"Instead of being a [victim of] your menstrual cycle, you can really harness the power of it.
 For example, I now know that in the luteal phase, I have no energy, get irritated and want to sleep a lot.
 So during this week, I'll avoid family things and won't book in any drinks with friends.
 I'll just do a chilled yoga class and download a load of films I've been meaning to watch.
 This really helps me feel less anxious.

 "Then, in my follicular phase, I know I'll have more energy and openness, so I'll maybe try that new gym class and meet up with an old friend for a drink.
 Working with your hormones is super important for good mental health, and everyone can do it.
 It costs nothing, and there are tons of resources, apps, and evidence-based research papers online to help."

 Sounds good, right?
 We've done some deep diving into cyclical living and created a handy guide for you to follow.

 Before we get started, let's have a quick biology refresher.
 There are four phases of our menstrual cycle: menstruation (your period itself), the follicular phase, the ovulation phase, and the luteal phase.
 Everyone's cycle is different, but we've based this on an average 28-day cycle.

 Days 1-5: The Menstrual Phase